Skip to content

 • Forward stdout/stderr from the container to your platform's log stack (e.g. kubectl logs, docker logs).

-• Expose /metrics via Prometheus exporter (coming soon) for request timing & queue depth.
+• Expose /metrics via a Prometheus exporter (planned) for request timing & queue depth; track enablement in the project roadmap.

 6 - Security tips while tuning